Bulgaria – easy birding on the Black Sea coast

 Meals provided during the stay will be a mixture of Balkan and International dishes, with an emphasis on local cuisine and plenty of salads.
 Requests for special diets can be accommodated.

 Transport will be by small bus, minibus or smaller vehicles if necessary.

-The group flights are likely to be from London Gatwick.
+The group flights are with Thomas Cook from London Gatwick.

 Bulgaria is two hours ahead of UK time.

 If you hold a UK passport, you do not currently need a visa to travel to Bulgaria.
 If you do not have a UK passport, please check with your local consulate.

 At this time of year the weather is usually sunny but not too hot.
 However, as with everywhere the weather is no longer entirely predictable, and there may be some cooler weather, rain or wind.

 On most days, we are out and about for much of the day, albeit walking a relatively slow pace and making several stops each day.
 It is necessary to walk on rougher ground and up some slopes, although none of the walking is strenuous.
 Walking boots are essential.
 There are steps at our hotels, often with no lift, as well as up/down into the vehicles.